magento/merchdocs/src/configuration/services/saas.md

 ## Create SaaS Environment {#createsaasenv}

-To create a SaaS Environment, request the Magento API key from the Magento license holder for your store.
+To create a SaaS Environment, request the Magento API key from the Commerce license holder for your store.

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.